 Skip to main content

-This paper presents a framework for multipath-robust in-air writing using two co-located D-band FMCW radar sensors.
-While millimeter-wave radar offers privacy-preserving, high-resolution sensing, trajectory reconstruction is often compromised by multipath and the extended-object reflections.
+This paper presents a framework for multipath-robust in-air writing using two co-located D-band Frequency-Modulated Continuous-Wave (FMCW) radar sensors.
+While millimeter-wave radar offers privacy-preserving, high-resolution sensing, trajectory reconstruction is often compromised by multipath and extended-object reflections.
 We address these challenges through a cascaded pipeline.
-First, we employ DBSCAN clustering to aggregate the sparse CFAR detections obtained from the range-Doppler maps, mitigating the jitter associated with naive peak detection.
-Second, we introduce a Deep Association logic, where a weakly supervised Bidirectional LSTM network learns to track the hand by distinguishing valid motion patterns from multipath reflections based on temporal history.
-Third, position and velocity states are estimated via an Extended Kalman Filter.
-Experimental results demonstrate that this architecture effectively suppresses multipath reflections, yielding smooth, legible ``digital ink'' suitable for human–computer interaction.
+First, we employ density-based clustering (DBSCAN) to aggregate the sparse Constant False Alarm Rate (CFAR) detections obtained from the range-Doppler maps, mitigating the jitter associated with naive peak detection.
+Second, we introduce Deep Association logic, in which a weakly supervised Bidirectional Long Short-Term Memory (Bi-LSTM) network learns to track the hand by distinguishing valid motion patterns from multipath reflections using temporal history.
+Third, position and velocity states are estimated via an Extended Kalman Filter (EKF).
+Experimental results demonstrate that this architecture effectively suppresses multipath reflections, yielding smooth, legible “digital ink” suitable for human-computer interaction.